stg7/phrasit/netspeak.ideas.md

     ngram TAB year TAB match_count TAB volume_count NEWLINE
 ```

-First of all this implementation should only use the english dataset.
+First of all, this implementation should only use the english dataset.